insurance car insurance

 Average car insurance rates for high-risk drivers in Georgia

 High-risk drivers are those that are more likely to cause accidents or submit claims.
-In Georgia, high-risk drivers with a driving under the influence (DUI) conviction can pay $1,502 more per year for car insurance, nearly double the state average.
-And a speeding ticket may increase premiums by about $42 per month.
+In Georgia, high-risk drivers with a driving under the influence (DUI) conviction can pay as much as $309 per month for car insurance.

 How does age affect car insurance rates in Georgia?